 Here is an interesting concept.
-What if there was an app that could analyze your entire track collection, take in individual tracks and make you suggestions not based on some random algorithm that nobody understands, but actually based on what other DJ’s have chosen to play around said tracks?
+What if there was an app that could analyze your entire track collection, take in individual tracks and make suggestions not based on some random algorithm that nobody understands, but actually based on what other DJ’s have chosen to play around said tracks?

 Meet Kado, the newest “Personal DJ Assistant”.
 And this one looks very, very promising.